maxkagamine/sqlarserver/README.md

 > [!TIP]
 > Add an alias to your .bashrc or similar so you can just do `sqlarserver foo.db` to bring up the server, like so:
 > ```bash
-> alias sqlarserver='docker run -it --rm -v .:/srv -p 3939:80 -e TZ=America/Los_Angeles sqlarserver'
+> alias sqlarserver='docker run -it --rm -v .:/srv -p 3939:80 -e TZ=America/Los_Angeles ghcr.io/maxkagamine/sqlarserver'
 > ```

 ## Running the FTP server